An arts major and published indie author who writes on various subjects pertaining to humanities.

 Read More From Owlcation

-Romanian writer Ion Luca Caragiale described these mood swings as cycles that lasted for hours, days, weeks, and even months, and often triggered anxiety because of political affiliation, or his obsession with fellow poet, Veronic Micle who remained trapped in an oppressed marriage.
+Romanian writer Ion Luca Caragiale described Eminescu's mood swings as cycles that lasted for hours, days, weeks, and even months, and often triggered anxiety because of political affiliation, or his obsession with fellow poet Veronic Micle, who remained trapped in an oppressed marriage.

 A Love/Hate Relationship